-T-splines and Analysis-Suitable T-Splines have been used widely in Isogeometric Analysis (IGA) [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14].
+T-splines and Analysis-Suitable T-Splines have been used widely in Isogeometric Analysis (IGA) [1-14].
 One appeal for using T-splines in IGA is the ability to perform exact local refinement, where exact means that the surface is not changed when the new control points are added, and local means that the newly-added control points need not comprise an entire row, as in NURBS refinement.

 While T-splines refinement is more local than NURBS refinement, it nonetheless generates additional, unrequested control points in all but the simplest cases.
-Figure 1.a shows an initial control grid of black control points into which we desire to insert the red control points via a local refinement algorithm.
-Figure 1.b shows the result obtained from an implementation of the T-splines local refinement algorithm in [15], and Figure 1.c shows the result using the analysis-suitable T-spline local refinement algorithm [1].
+Fig. 1.a shows an initial control grid of black control points into which we desire to insert the red control points via a local refinement algorithm.
+Fig. 1.b shows the result obtained from an implementation of the T-splines local refinement algorithm in [15], and Fig. 1.c shows the result using the analysis-suitable T-spline local refinement algorithm [1].
 In both cases, some unrequested control points (shown in green) must be added to achieve exact refinement.
-This propagation of unwanted control points in exact refinement occurs in all previous variations of T-splines, including analysis-suitable T-splines [1, 16, 17, 18, 19], Modified T-splines [20], Weighted T-splines [21] and Truncated T-splines [22].
+This propagation of unwanted control points in exact refinement occurs in all previous variations of T-splines, including analysis-suitable T-splines [1,16-19], analysis-suitable++ T-splines [20,21], Modified T-splines [22], Weighted T-splines [23] and Truncated T-splines [24].